hive-wic/x3sc4/README.md

 >>  now run tool using following command " python x3sc4.py "

 >> Updates coming if requested conatct me via    " cylix-7@protonmail.ch"

+NB
+The scan is more accurate in SLOW & MEDIUM MODE.
+Fast scans are not quite recommended.
+This tool shouldnt be used for any malicious purposes!